 There is no state statute addressing late fees.
-Therefore, the lease must mention when late fess can be assessed and how much.
-If it doesn’t, then the only remedy is to file a notice to cure or quit as explained under Eviction and Termination.
+Therefore, the lease must mention when late fees can be assessed and how much.
+If it doesn’t, then the only remedy is to file a notice to quit as explained under Termination and Eviction.

 Month-to-Month agreements typically require a 30 day notice to change the terms of the agreement.
 Longer term leases must spell out the details of an increase or one may not occur.

 A tenant may withhold rent or repair a problem and deduct the cost from the next month’s rent if a landlord is notified and fails to take care of an essential repair in a timely manner.
 See see Mich.
 Comp.
 Laws § 125.530 for withholding rent.
 See Rome v.
 Walker, 198 N.W.2d 458 (1972) and Mich.
 Comp.
 Laws § 554.139 for repairing and deducting.